Everything you need to know about FM radio on your phone

 What about public safety?

 Apple says it "cares deeply about the safety of our users, especially during times of crisis."
-The company said it has included several safety features in its products, such as allowing users to dial emergency services and access medical ID card information directly from the lock screen of its iPhones.
+The company said it has included several safety features in its products, such as allowing users to dial emergency services and access medical ID card information directly from the lock screen of an iPhone.
 It also enables government emergency notifications, ranging from weather advisories to Amber alerts.

 Of course, each safety feature requires a functioning cellular network, which is exactly what failed for millions of people in the past few months.

-The former director of FEMA Craig Fugate was quoted in an op-ed in the Sun Sentinel last week stating "it is irresponsible for Apple to continue resisting this straightforward, common-sense approach to public safety."
+Craig Fugate, the former director of the Federal Emergency Management Agency (FEMA), was quoted in an op-ed in Florida's Sun Sentinel newspaper last week stating that "it is irresponsible for Apple to continue resisting this straightforward, common-sense approach to public safety."

 Apple hasn't responded to this criticism.